 Which part of your house does anyone first see and notice?
 The house facade, of course!
 Even strangers simply passing by can see it.
 This is why designing and decorating it is just as important as any part of your home…

-I think it’s safe to say that one of the usually overlooked detail in our facade is the house numbers.
+And I think it’s safe to say that one of the usually overlooked details in our facade is the house numbers.
 After all their sole purpose is to tell visitors that it is or is not the house they are looking for.
 But after coming across this project, I realized that this simple sign mounted on our facade can create a good impression.

 This project is very simple and easy yet brilliant.
 It is creative and also a more secure sign that would survive a typhoon.
-(My old house number was destroyed by a strong one two years ago.)
+(My old house number was destroyed by a strong one, two years ago.)

 Do you think it’s time to replace yours too?
-Here’s what you will need:

 - Screws – stainless steel/exterior